-In a brief article entitled “Who Needs A Conservator?” (page 19 of the PDF), Brealey critiques modern conservation techniques and calls for a reevaluation of principles.
+In an article entitled “Who Needs A Conservator?”, Brealey critiques modern conservation techniques and calls for a reevaluation of principles.
 He calls for a return to the original intent of the artist.

 If the painting is not kept at the forefront of the conservator’s mind while she sets about her work, then the painting will cease to be the exuberant celebration of the artist’s aspirations; it will comply to the dulling effects of a tunnel vision technique that discards the artist’s original intent.

 For instance, Brealey comments on the dangers of hasty color restoration when facing the corrosive effects of oxidation.

 He writes, “Along with the inevitable discoloration of the aging varnish there is a loss of translucence, a growing opacity, so that the lights become darker and the darks become lighter—aesthetically the equivalent of listening to a symphony through closed doors so that the high notes and bass are muffled and the essential life of the composition is destroyed.”